 No integration is required.
 The HDL300 system is a standard audio device and is automatically recognized as such.
 UC&C application controls (for volume and muting) work automatically with the HDL300 system.

 The HDL300 system is quick and easy to install.
 It takes less than half an hour including routing the cables.
-The system hangs on the wall on 2 screws and connects to the breakout box with a single ethernet cable (included).
-The breakout box is connected to a power source and to your computer by a USB cable (also included).
+The microphone and speaker bar hangs on the wall on 2 screws and connects to the breakout box via a PoE USB cable (included).
+The breakout box can also be mounted on the wall, under a table or wherever is convenient.
+It is connected to a power source and to your computer via a USB cable (included).
 Our customers have reported no issues in installing their HDL300 systems.

 The HDL300 system is very easy to deploy.
 It calibrates automatically at set up and throughout its use.
 The system senses and adjusts itself to changes in room characteristics automatically.
 No technician is required to set up or maintain the system.